 Many thanks for reading.
-I love hearing from you, so reach out if you’d like to connect, share your thoughts on 2022, resilience, bittersweetness, or anything else.
+I love hearing from you, so reach out if you’d like to connect, share your thoughts on 2023, beautiful trauma, resilience, bittersweetness, or anything else.
 If you’re interested in a painting or you’d like to know how my commission process works, please get in touch.

-I hope you will be able to take some time at Christmas to spend with those you love and to recharge, replenish and relax.
-But most of all, I hope you experience magic and miracles in the year to come.
+But most of all, I hope you experience magic and miracles in the months to come.

 With bubbles of love